Cheyenne Autumn: Development

 John Ford long wanted to make a movie about the Cheyenne exodus, telling future director Peter Bogdanovich during filming: "I had wanted to make it for a long time.
 I've killed more Indians than Custer, Beecher and Chivington put together, and people in Europe always want to know about the Indians.
 There are two sides to every story, but I wanted to show their point of view for a change."
 He became interested after reading Mari Sandoz's book Cheyenne Autumn when it was published in 1953.
 As early as 1957, he wrote a treatment with screenwriter Dudley Nichols and then his son Patrick Ford, after filming The Searchers (1956).
 Early drafts of the script drew inspiration from Sandoz's book and Howard Fast's 1941 novel The Last Frontier.
 However, the film rights to Fast's novel were unavailable as Columbia Pictures had acquired them for Sidney Buchman.
 Columbia's project never advanced into production due to accusations made that Buchman and Fast were alleged Communists during the Hollywood blacklist and outside pressure from FBI director J. Edgar Hoover.

 By 1962, Ford reignited his interest in the Cheyenne exodus after collaborating with Bernard Smith on How the West Was Won (1962).
-They pitched their project to several Hollywood studios, including Warner Bros., who passed on the project.
+They pitched their project to several Hollywood studios, including Warner Bros.
+Pictures, who passed on the project.
 Smith went back to Warner Bros., telling its co-founder Jack L. Warner that My Fair Lady (1964) was too expensive of a project and a John Ford western would work as an insurance policy, being "a picture that has a guaranteed audience."
 Convinced, Warner approved the project with a production budget totaled at $4.2 million, providing the allocated funds to shoot in Super Panavision 70.